 Flat Face Fittings can be used in most high pressure applications.
 Working pressures up to 6000 psi, depending on the tube and fitting size.
-Especially good in applications containing continuous mechanical shock.
+These pressure seal fittings are especially good in applications containing continuous mechanical shock.

 There is a temperature range of -30ºF to 275ºF because of an O-ring being involved in the sealing.
-Viton O-rings are available for high temperature applications.
+Viton high-pressure hydraulic O-rings are available for high temperature applications.

 |SAE Dash Size||Nominal Tube OD (inch)||Thread Size||ORFS Fittings|

 |-06||3/8||11/16 16 UNF||6,000|